slicervm/docs.slicervm.com/docs/index.md

 You can have fun, whilst learning and experimenting.
 You could even set up a permanent K3s cluster with K3sup Pro which you'll get as a free add-on.

-All at less than the cost of 1 Starbucks per week.
+All at less than the cost of a weekly coffee.

-Think of Slicer like your own fast and private AWS Elastic Cloud region, without the elastic bill.
+Think of Slicer like your own fast and private AWS EC2 region, without the surprise bill because you left something running.

 ## The power user and technologist of the team